opencompany/awesome-open-company/README.md

 - [The Open 100](http://wayback.archive.org/web/20110824041839/http://www.openbusiness.cc/category/directory/openbusiness/): a [competition held in 2009-2010](http://wayback.archive.org/web/20120727175118/http://www.openbusiness.cc/open100/about/) to find the top 100 open innovation companies.

 ## License
-This work and all contrubitions to it are released into the public domain.
+*This work and all contrubitions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*